Author: Abhijeet Vijayvergia, VP-India and South-East Asia, Capillary Technologies.

 The appropriate use of analytics can also keep customers engaged at individual touch points and maintain customer conversations across different channels.
 This includes gathering data and insights to identify

-- How retailers can encourage their high value customers to purchase more often?
+- How can retailers encourage their high-value customers to purchase more often?

 - What products should retailers personalize and offer to a specific customer to increase his/her basket size?

 Retailers who best acquire and analyze Omnichannel data, use analytics to interpret customer preferences and act upon this data by personalizing campaigns will have a distinct advantage.

 Once we have gathered the relevant customer data it’s important to convert this data into actionable insights to identify buyer purchase patterns, loyalty program behaviors, social media preferences, buyer persona details and more – in order to deliver relevant and personalized offers.
 This data-rich customer profiling results in enhancing customer engagement initiatives that facilitate revenue goals such as higher campaign conversions and increased customer lifetime value (CLV).
 This is where gaining a single view of the customer can help marketers design relevant campaigns, analyze customer journeys and enhance the overall consumer experience.

 Training store associates have also become a major concern for retailers since store associates are expected to become product owners and personalize the customer experience.

 In-store Clienteling – a customer-centric single view screen available on a tablet or smartphone can empower the sales associate gain complete visibility across the customer data to provide a personalized shopping experience that can drive repeat visits.

 Consumers now expect offers and promotions not just based on who they are but also on how they communicate.
 It’s important to deliver branding and messaging with personalized offers or promotions across the most relevant channels that is optimized towards a customer’s communication preferences.